pschool-in/curriculum/content/grammar/new-topics/article-4.md

  Saturday is a week off. (not The Saturday)

  Names of materials-
- We wear clothes made of cotton ( not the cotton)
+ We wear clothes made of cotton. ( not the cotton)

  We use indefinite article to certain quantifiers like - "few", "little" to show that the quantity of the thing is small, but it adds lot of value or is of great  importance.